svlada/springboot-security-jwt/etc/blog.md

 ### <a name="introduction" id="introduction">Introduction</a>

-In this article we will implement JWT authentication with Spring Boot.
+This article will guide through the process of implementing JWT authentication with Spring Boot.

 Following are two scenarios that we'll implement in this tutorial: